 - Pass-along potential

-- Geographic Flexibility.
-CopyTest® can be executed in any geographic area with its online research methodology.
+- Global Reach.
+CopyTest® can be executed online in any

-recommends the use of competitive and historic pretests to help set action standards for a brand’s advertising.
+of competitive tests to help set target scores or action standards for a brand’s

 and a consistent, precise data collection platform across countries.